noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/cognito.md

 - identity platform for web/mobile apps
 - a user directory, authnz server and service for oauth2 access tokens and aws credentials
+- use cases
+  - sign up/in + federated identities

 ## my thoughts